Fossil Free Talking Points:

 - Research at Harvard University shows a strong relationship between exposure to air pollution and mortality from COVID-19.
 For every slight increase in the pollutant PM2.5 there is an 8% increase in the death rate from COVID-19, and communities of color are more likely to be exposed to this pollutant long term.

 - “Studies have clearly established that communities of color are disproportionately exposed to sharply higher levels of long-term air pollution because they are closer to congested streets and highways, as well as refineries and power plants…African Americans in California were 2.5 times more likely to go to the hospital as a result of air pollution.
-That may help explain why African Americans make up a disproportionate share of COVID-19 deaths in many areas.”
+That may help explain why African Americans make up a disproportionate share of COVID-19 deaths in many areas” (Environmental Working Group).

 From the Oregon Global Warming Commission 2020 Biennial Report:

 With fewer options regarding where to live and work, and how to commute, lower-income and other disadvantaged Oregonians face greater exposure to environmental and climate-related risks.
 For example, several toxic air pollutants are produced when greenhouse gases are released into the atmosphere—from sources such as fossil-fueled power plants, industrial facilities, and fuel-combusting motor vehicles.
 Studies show that communities of color and low-income households are more likely to be exposed to these air pollutants, which have been shown to cause and amplify respiratory and cardiovascular illnesses.
-Oregonians with household incomes less than $20,000 are nearly three times as likely to have a heart attack as those with incomes above $50,000, and Black and Indigenous people have a higher prevalence of heart attacks than other racial and ethnic groups in the state. (citation)
+Oregonians with household incomes less than $20,000 are nearly three times as likely to have a heart attack as those with incomes above $50,000, and Black and Indigenous people have a higher prevalence of heart attacks than other racial and ethnic groups in the state (citation).